 - Positive conduct

-- Child on child abuse
+- Child on child abuse and anti-bullying

 - Staff code of conduct

 - Complaints

 - Health and safety

 - Attendance

 - Online safety

 - Equality

-- PHSE and Relationships Education
+- Relationships and sex education

-- First aid

 - Curriculum

-- Designated teacher for looked-after and previously looked-after children

-- Privacy notices
+- Data Protection Policy and Privacy notices

-18. Site Security
+19. Site Security

-At Rufford Primary School, we provide a secure site which is controlled by precise management directives, but the site is only as secure as the people who use it.
+At our school's we provide a secure site which is controlled by precise management directives, but the site is only as secure as the people who use it.
 All people on our site must adhere to the rules which govern it.
 Laxity can cause potential problems with safeguarding, therefore:

-- Gates are kept closed during the school day; visitors gain access through the main entrance. - Visitors, volunteers, and children (who arrive after registration) must only enter through the main entrance and after signing in at the office will be issued with a lanyard and visitor's pass. - School has a clear system of ensuring visitors are accompanied / supervised by a regulated staff member.
-Any visitor on site who is not identifiable by a visitor's pass will be challenged by any staff member and this will be reported to a member of the Senior Leadership Team. - Parents, carers, and grandparents attending functions have access only through the designated and supervised entrances, with tickets for visitors for appropriate school events. - Children will only be allowed home with adults with parental responsibility or confirmed permission. - Empty classrooms should have closed windows and doors. - Children should never be allowed to leave school during school hours unless collected by an adult such as a parent who is doing so for a valid reason.
-They should report to the office to do this - A minimum of two members of staff are always on duty at break times. - A health and safety audit are completed annually with risk assessment/safety planning.
-This will include a fire evacuation and Prevent risk assessment. - The risk management of site security is managed by by school senior leaders and the Trust overseen by the Invictus Education Trust Board of Trustees, and we have a clear system of risk assessments and review timescales of these.
+- Gates are kept closed during the school day - visitors gain access through the main entrance.

+- Visitors, volunteers, and children must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass. - School has a clear system of ensuring staff are accompanied / supervised by regulated staff member.
+Any visitor on site who is not identifiable by a visitor's pass will be challenged by any staff member and this will be reported to a member of the Senior Leadership Team. - Parents, carers, and grandparents attending functions have access only through the designated and supervised entrances, with tickets for visitors for appropriate school events. - Children will only be allowed home with adults with parental responsibility or confirmed permission. - Empty classrooms should have closed windows and doors. - Children should never be allowed to leave school alone during school hours unless collected by an adult such as a parent who is doing so for a valid reason.
+They should report to the office to do this. - There is a rota for break and lunch time duties to ensure the safety and welfare of children - A health and safety audit are completed annually with risk assessment/safety planning This will include a fire evacuation and Prevent risk assessment. - The risk management of site security is managed by school senior leaders and the Trust overseen by the Invictus Education Trust Board of Trustees, and we have a clear system of risk assessments and review timescales of these